 Italy’s inter-city train network is modern, efficient, and incredibly fast.
-We highly advise travelling around Italy by train not car.
+We highly advise travelling around Italy by train, not car.
 By all means rent a car at your destination if you want to enjoy exploring the countryside, but it doesn’t make any sense in Italy to drive long distance, and having a car in a city is an absolute disadvantage.

-To enjoy your own relaxing and efficient journey between cities, it helps to understand how the train system works: there are two train companies that run intercity “bullet” trains, that are called Trenitalia, and Italo, that compete against each other on major routes, leaving and arriving at the same stations.
+To enjoy your own relaxing and efficient journey between cities, it helps to understand how the train system works: there are two train companies that run intercity “bullet” trains, that are called Trenitalia, and Italo.
+These companies compete against each other on major routes, leaving and arriving at the same stations.

 Trenitalia is the national rail company and provides both express services and stopping services.
 Trenitalia fast services are called “Le Freccie” (the arrows).
 Frecciarossa – “Red Arrow”, 190 mph, Frecciargento – “Silver Arrow”, 160 mph, and Frecciabianca – “White Arrow”, 130-160 mph depending on the line.

-Meanwhile Italo is a private company that only provides express trains, though not on every route.
+Meanwhile Italo is a private company that only provides express trains, but not on every route.
 All Italo trains run at a massive 220 mph.
 The trains themselves are just called “Italo”.

-Searching for the right train used to involve jumping between the two operators’ Italian-only websites, but to compare availability and prices we recommend a comparison site, namely Trainline.com.
-This allows you to input your destinations, times and dates only once, and then see all options from both train operators.
-Buy booking in advance, you can make huge savings over the cost of tickets bought on the day.
+Searching for the right train used to involve jumping between the two operators’ Italian-only websites, but to compare availability and prices in English we recommend TheTrainLine.com.
+This allows you to input your destinations, times and dates only once, and then see all options from both train operators with no mark-up.
+By booking in advance, you can make huge savings over the cost of tickets bought on the day.